ManiYang/ManiCard/README.md

 ## Build & Run the App

-Qt and Qt creator are needed to build the app.
+Qt 5 and Qt Creator are needed to build the app.

 To run the app, you need

-+ a self-managed Neo4j DB (currently Neo4j Aura does not support HTTP API)
++ a self-managed Neo4j DB (Neo4j Aura is not supported, as it currently does not support HTTP API)
 + DB setup
     + Create constraint requiring unique value of `id` property for nodes with label `Card`, and similarly for nodes of label `Board`.